Search the library database anytime, anywhere

 "While they're reading they're giving him a pat or giving him a snuggle and showing him things and really including him in what they're doing," Sprague said.

 She notes she has been able to witness their reading skills develop over the year, which is a wonderful bonus.

-"I've seen these kids get more comfortable.
+"I've seen the kids get more comfortable.
 They're reading with more confidence," she said.

 Sprague got her dog from a Pennsylvania breeder when he was just 8 weeks old.
 The Stabyhoun hails from the Netherlands, and there only are about 250 dogs of this type in North America.
 She first discovered the breed after seeing two of them in Vermont.

 "Watching them with their humans, they were well-behaved and well-mannered, and that is what we wanted," she said.

 She and her husband Ted owned and operated The Newcastle Inn for eight years, then sold it and moved to Vermont.
 They continued as innkeepers there for 17 years before returning to Maine a few years ago and settling in Nobleboro.

 "We always knew this was home," she said.